 - To select a different color or change the thickness of a line, simply tap on the pencil icon ()

 When you tap on the text () icon, a text box will be added to the page.
 You can drag and resize the box as needed.
 Tap in the box to enter text.
 You have access to your macros and speech-to-text.
 Or you can enter your comments with the iPhone's keyboard.

 The image will be saved in the clinical note.

-The free draw will also save as a separate document in their chart.
+The free draw will also be saved as a separate document in their chart.